-If you're like me you'll chase your kids “outside to play” about 4,927 times this summer!
+If you're like me, you'll chase your kids “outside to play” about 4,927 times this summer!
 So why not make sure that they have some awesome backyard games just waiting to be played with?
 Perfect for inviting groups of friends over and for running your own DIY Summer Camp– your kids will have no reason to be bored!
-(And some of these make for great beach games too!)
+(And some of these are perfect for kids birthday parties too!)

 10 Must-Have Backyard Games for Tweens!

 This is probably my older kids very favorite backyard game right now- SpikeBall!
 Kind of a cross between volleyball and four square- a player starts by serving the ball down on the net so it ricochets up at his opponents.
 They have up to three hits between them to control the ball and bounce it back off the net.
 If they miss, you score!

 I find that it takes some practice to get the hang of this game- and you can't be afraid to dive for the ball to keep it going- but it is a ton of fun!